LizFoo/LizFoo/README.md

 - 👋 Hi, I’m @LizFoo
 - 👀 I’m interested in data visualization and front-end development
-- 🌱 I’m currently learning Business Analytics in TCD
+- 🌱 I’m currently studying Business Analytics in TCD
 - 💞️ I’m looking for a job as data visualization engineer
 - 📫 How to reach me? my Email is Liuz6@tcd.ie, please contact me if you're hiring ~